strangiato/pipenv-s2i-example/README.md

 Pipenv attempts to solve many of these problems and should feel familiar to developers familiar with `npm` in the node ecosystem.  `pipenv` replaces `pip` as the tool developers use to install packages.
 Unlike tools like `conda`, `pipenv` installs the same packages available from pypi.org but just replaces `pip` on your local environment.

 To get `pipenv` you can just install it with `pip install pipenv`.
 Once `pipenv` is installed you are ready to start installing packages.
 Where you might have run `pip install requests` before you can instead run `pipenv install requests` to get the exact same package.
-When running `pipenv` in a project for the first time you will immediatly see it create a file called `Pipfile`.
+When running `pipenv` in a project for the first time you will immediately see it create a file called `Pipfile`.
 The `Pipfile` for our environment will look something like this:

 *Pipfile:*
 ```